 By the time Moran “retired” to Ajijic, he was almost 80 years old and had put his pranks behind him.
 Tall, rotund, with a flowing white beard and a deliberate walk, he focused on his photography, art, writing and classical guitar playing.

-James Sterling Moran (1908-1999) was one of the most original publicists and press agents in the U.S., pulling one stunt after another to boost the products, services or politicians he sought to promote.
-Moran never attended college but held a wide variety of jobs from tour guide to airline executive and radio studio manager.
+James Sterling Moran (1908-1999) was born into an Irish-American family in Woodstock, Virginia, on 1 January 1908 and became one of American’s most original publicists and press agents, pulling one stunt after another to boost the products, services or politicians he sought to promote.
 In 1989, Time called him, “the supreme master of that most singular marketing device–the publicity stunt.”

 Woman holding Naromji’s “Three out of Five”.
 (Life archive)

 The Los Angeles Times described it as “an astonishing conglomeration of paint, chalk, magazine cut-outs and carmine fingernail polish.”
-At the end of the month, Moran stepped forward to claim authorship, pointing out that Naromji was Moran spelled backwards, with a ‘ji’ added for confusion and that “Three out of Five” was the name of a hair restorer, since abstract painting always made him want to tear out his hair.
+At the end of the month, Moran stepped up to claim authorship, pointing out that Naromji was Moran spelled backwards, with a ‘ji’ added for confusion and that “Three out of Five” was the name of a hair restorer, since abstract painting made him want to tear out his hair.

 Jim Moran.
 Sophocles the Hyena.
 Illustrated by Andy Warhol.